npm install -g grunt-cli.

 npm -vin Terminal.
 This should print the version number so you’ll see something like this

-How to Update Node and NPM
+Check and Update Your Node and NPM Versions with Homebrew

 New versions of Node and NPM come out frequently.
 You can use Homebrew to update the software it installs.